okhaled9/Nawy-task/README.md

 - Hot-reloading for both frontend and backend development
 - Persistent PostgreSQL data storage

- Once the services are running, you can access the main page where you'll find:
+ Once the services are running, you can access the main page on `http://localhost:3000` where you'll find:

 - An "Add Apartment" button to create new apartment listings
 - Search fields to filter apartments based on different criteria